makism/dyconnmap/tutorials/README.md

 # Requirements

-Is is imperative that you check `dyconnmap`s requirements in the parent directory (`requirements.txt`).
+Is is imperative that you check and install `dyconnmap`s requirements in the parent directory.
+The file `reuirements.txt` contains tha package required for the notebooks to run successfully.

-Additionally you will need `jupyter-lab`.

 # How to run (sample instructions)